Exactly Solvable 1+1d Chiral Lattice Gauge Theories: Fermionization on the lattice

 \section{Fermionization on the lattice}

-Here, we review the fermionization on the lattice following \cite{Seifnashri:2023dpa, Pace:2024oys}.\footnote{For a review of bosonization/fermionization in the continuum, see \cite{Karch:2019lnn} and the references therein.} Namely, we discuss how to do fermionic gauging of an anomaly-free $\bZ_2$ symmetry in a bosonic 1+1d lattice model and obtain a fermionic theory.
+Here, we review the fermionization on the lattice following \cite{Seifnashri:2023dpa, Pace:2024oys}.\footnote{For recent reviews of bosonization in the continuum, see \cite{Gaiotto:2015zta, Tachikawa2018Topological, Karch:2019lnn} and the references therein.} Namely, we discuss how to do fermionic gauging of an anomaly-free $\bZ_2$ symmetry in a bosonic 1+1d lattice model and obtain a fermionic theory.
 We employ a microscopic description of fermionization, where gauging is achieved by adding fermionic gauge fields and imposing Gauss's law constraints.
 For a global perspective on bosonization/fermionization on the lattice, see \cite{Seiberg:2023cdc}.

 For simplicity, we focus on gauging a $\bZ_2$ symmetry of the form \ie U = \prod_{j=1}^L U_j \,, \fe where the local factors $U_j$ mutually commute with each other and satisfy $U_j^2=1$.
 All $\bZ_2$ symmetries of this form are anomaly-free.
-Given a $\bZ_2$-symmetric Hamiltonian $H$, to do the fermionic gauging, we first tensor it with an \emph{invertible} fermionic theory and gauge the diagonal $\bZ_2$ symmetry $\mathrm{diag}(\bZ_2 \times \bZ_2^{\mathrm{F}})$, where $\bZ_2^{\mathrm{F}}$ is the fermionic parity symmetry of the trivial fermionic theory.
+Given a $\bZ_2$-symmetric Hamiltonian $H$, to do the fermionic gauging, we first tensor it with an \emph{invertible} fermionic theory and gauge the diagonal $\bZ_2$ symmetry $\mathrm{diag}(\bZ_2 \times \bZ_2^{\psi})$, where $\bZ_2^{\psi}$ is the symmetry whose defects corresponds to the transparent fermion line (worldline of a massive fermion) in the trivial fermionic theory.

 Specifically, we start with stacked theory \ie H_\lambda = H - i\lambda \sum_{j=1}^L \tilde{\psi}_{j,j+1} \psi_{j,j+1} \,. \fe Here, $\psi_{j,j+1}$ and $\tilde{\psi}_{j,j+1}$ are Majorana fermions satisfying the anticommutation relations $\{ \psi_{j,j+1} , \psi_{j',j'+1} \} = 2 \delta_{j,j'}$ and $\{ \tilde{\psi}_{j,j+1} , \tilde{\psi}_{j',j'+1} \} = 2 \delta_{j,j'}$.
 In the limit $\lambda \to \infty$, the fermionic theory becomes completely trivial, and in particular invertible.
 Now, we gauge the diagonal $\bZ_2$ symmetry generated by \ie \eta = \prod_{j=1}^L \left( i \psi_{j-1,j} U_j \tilde{\psi}_{j,j+1} \right)\,. \fe The Hamiltonian of the gauged theory is \ie \tilde{H} = H_{Z_{1,2} ; Z_{2,3} ; \cdots ; Z_{L,1}} - i\lambda \sum_{j=1}^L \tilde{\psi}_{j,j+1} Z _{j,j+1} \psi_{j,j+1}\,, \fe where the Pauli operator $Z_{j,j+1}$ denotes a $\bZ_2$ gauge field on link $(j,j+1)$.
 The defect Hamiltonian $H_{z_{1,2} ; z_{2,3} ; \cdots ; z_{L,1}}$ is the Hamiltonian of the original theory coupled to the gauge field configuration $z_{j,j+1}$ \cite{Seifnashri:2023dpa}.
 Gauss's law on site $j$ is \ie X_{j-1,j} \left( i \psi_{j-1,j} U_j \tilde{\psi}_{j,j+1} \right) X_{j,j+1} = 1 \,. \fe The final answer is the $\lambda \to +\infty$ limit of this theory.
 In this limit, we drop the second term in \eqref{app.g.hamiltonian} and instead impose the constraints \ie Z_{j,j+1} = i \tilde{\psi}_{j,j+1} \psi_{j,j+1}\,. \fe By doing a change of variables, we can completely get rid of the $X_{j,j+1}, Z_{j,j+1}$ degrees of freedom, which effectively amounts to setting $X_{j,j+1} = 1$ in \eqref{app.equation.gauss}.
 More precisely, this corresponds to substitute $X,Z$ and $\psi, \tilde{\psi}$ by the gauge invariant Majorana fermions \ie \psi'_{j,j+1} = X_{j,j+1} \psi_{j,j+1} \qquad \text{and} \qquad \tilde{\psi}'_{j,j+1} = X_{j,j+1} \tilde{\psi}_{j,j+1} \fe